OpenSourceSag/django-dash2013/readme.rst

    You can add stories easily with the field '___________' bellow 'Stories'.
 To add or update a story or a task, press Enter or Tab
    You can add tasks to a story by selecting a story first.
 The task will be associated with the selected story.
    To add a sprint, just click on the '+' next to it.
 To add task to a sprint, just drag and drop a task by clicking on the '*' next to it.
+   Just click on a sprint to show the associated tasks.

 4. You can now return to the main page with the link 'Back to project list' and you can see your project.
 The whiteboard button will redirect you to your project page.
    If you created a sprint, you can click on the sprint button, you'll be redirected to the sprint page.